✥ ✥ ✥

 Whenever our own work depends on the work of others, there is a non-zero probability that the other people won’t complete what everyone expected they would complete.
 As a consequence, the team as a whole may fail.
 While the chances of such failure may be extremely small, the possibility of failure still creates a level of uneasiness.
 If the uneasiness is sufficiently large, even if it is unwarranted, people take defensive measures such as frequently checking on progress or limiting the freedom with which people may innovate or carry out their work.
 People may even try to commandeer others’ work.

 People in general want to succeed and do their best at work so they can feel good about it.
 It might be reasonable to presume on everyone’s good will to find how to best work with each other; much of this is common sense.
 But in the heat of battle as team members are working hard to a goal, it can be easy to forget the human element.
-Forcing the team to adhere to some external imposed set of values — particularly those that for which the team does not feel ownership — may build resentment.
+Forcing the team to adhere to some external imposed set of values — particularly those for which the team does not feel ownership — may build resentment.
 But a laissez-faire approach too easily ends in casual violations even of common sense.
 People need to be reminded of the basics now and then.

 To build a product of the Greatest Value requires that producers work in a way that the team can recognize such value when they achieve it, and can support decisions that carry the team in that direction.
 Where our interactions focus on our own concerns or control others we limit the opportunity for growth: for others, ourselves and the organization we are working in.